ansible-collections/ibm_zos_cics/docs/source/modules/cmci_action.rst

 parameters
   A list of one or more parameters with optional values used to identify the resources for this request.
-Eligible parameters for identifying resources can be found in the resource tables reference for the target resource type, for the GET operation.
-For example, the valid parameters for identifying a PROGDEF are CICSSYS, CSDGROUP and RESGROUP, as found in the resource tables reference https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html
+Eligible parameters for identifying the target resources can be found in the resource table reference for the  target resource type, as valid parameters for the GET operation in the "Valid CPSM operations" table.
+For example, the valid parameters for identifying a PROGDEF resource are CICSSYS, CSDGROUP and RESGROUP, as found in the `PROGDEF resource table reference <https://www.ibm.com/support/knowledgecenter/en/SSGMCP_5.6.0/reference-cpsm-restables/cpsm-restables/PROGDEFtab.html>`_.